apache/pulsar/site/docs/latest/deployment/instance.md

 ## Cluster metadata initialization

-Once you've set up local and global ZooKeeper for your instance, there is some metadata that needs to be written to ZooKeeper for each cluster in your instance.
-It only needs to be written once.
+Once you've set up the cluster-specific ZooKeeper and {% popover configuration store %} quorums for your instance, there is some metadata that needs to be written to ZooKeeper for each cluster in your instance. **It only needs to be written once**.

 You can initialize this metadata using the [`initialize-cluster-metadata`](../../reference/CliTools#pulsar-initialize-cluster-metadata) command of the [`pulsar`](../../reference/CliTools#pulsar) CLI tool.
 Here's an example: